cloudmesh-community/hid-sp18-417/swagger/cloudmesh/strings/README.md

   }
    ```
 ### Note:
-Some test data is already added to the CV to simulate the testing
+Some test data is already added to the CSV to simulate the testing
 ### Error Handling:
 to do